RezaAbbasian/taskino/README.md

 ## Featuers

-Add, edit, delete and update a task
+Add, edit and delete a task

 ## Code of Conduct